jackfromeast/dom-clobbering-collection/domc-gadgets/mathjax3.md

 Note that some MathJax instances may be configured differently.
 If the image loads before MathJax is started, then `MathJax.config.loader.paths.mathjax` should be clobbered.
 Then, check `MathJax.config.loader.paths` or `MathJax.config.loader.source` to see what dependencies can be loaded in.

-Please note that for the following proof of concept, you will need to replace `xxx.xxx.xxx` with your own server address.
+Please note that for the following proof of concept, you will need to replace `attack.hulk` with your own server address.
 ```
 const express = require('express');
 const path = require('path');